 The last kilometres are a torture.
 My legs hurt, the leg muscles are like rocks, some blisters have grown in my shoes.
 And, the neck is hard, and even the hands are swollen.
 Despite that, I run like on wings looking forward to being greeted by my favourite girlfriend with her pretty smile and some ice-cold 100plus.
 Knowing that in a few kilometres I will sit in the car – getting in and out is another interesting task – rest my legs and eat something small.

 The next couple of days I will try to avoid taking the car.
-I will use escalator or lift instead of stairs and try to avoid every position between standing and lying down.
+I will use escalator or lift instead of stairs and try to keep away from any position between standing and lying down.

 Every time, my mum asks me why I do this – whilst scolding me.
 Simple answer: what should I write here after giving up?